Punkline/punkpc/README.md

 ```

 Each 'module' argument `*` corresponds with a `*.s` file in the library object's designated folder.
 For punkpc, this is the `punkpc/` folder.
 You may adjust this as needed by your assembler environment.

+Modules are imported through conditional use of the `.include` statement, which can be used as a manual alternative to using library objects, if desired.

 ## More Info